So, on to Central Europe. To Budapest.

 It was a haunting memory.
 I imagined children holding tight onto the hands of their parents cold and crying and being told by their parents that everything was going to be all right, when in fact they knew it wasn’t.

-Well, if I was this torn by the shoes, what will happen to me when I get to Auschwitz-Birkenau?
+Well, if I was this torn by the shoes, what emotions will I experience when I get to Auschwitz-Birkenau?

 One day at a time, Jide.
 One day at a time.